Nine Safety Tips for Online Learning

 4. Warning: That Attachment Isn’t What It Seems to Be

 Warn your child never to open an unexpected attachment in social media or email, even during class.
 Teachers will alert the class of any attachments necessary for assignments.

-Back-to-School Safety Tips for Online Learning: Just as with requests for personal information, remind your child to come to you with any unexpected links so you can verify their authenticity.
+Online learning safety pro tips: Just as with requests for personal information, remind your child to come to you with any unexpected links so you can verify their authenticity.

 5. Malware and Anti-Virus on All Devices

 Make sure to install a reliable anti-virus on all devices to protect them.
 Remind your child to update the anti-virus whenever alerted to do so.

 Online learning safety pro tips: It’s important to have a rigorous anti-virus even if the device is issued by the school.